 Cons

-- Dashboards and searches are often seen as unintuitive.
+- Dashboards and searches are often seen as not very intuitive

 Best for